Spring setback to deliver rain, more chill to Northeast this weekend

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Meanwhile, in Pittsburgh, conditions for the draft are expected to be dry and warm Thursday evening, with improving conditions again by Saturday afternoon.
-However, Friday evening may bring spotty showers that become steadier rain.
+Meanwhile, in Pittsburgh, conditions for the draft were dry and warm Thursday evening, with nice conditions again expected on Saturday evening.
+However, Friday evening brought a few showers with some rumbles of thunder, but they were at least spotty and short-lived.

 As the storm moves east from the Midwest, rain should clear the Atlantic coast by Sunday.
 However, light winds behind the system could leave areas of low clouds and spotty drizzle.